Cuis-Smalltalk/Cuis-Smalltalk-UI/README.md

 - MetaPropertyTransducer
 - MetaPropertyViaTest

+### UI-Mold
+An helper tool to describe  dialog panel for user input and validation.

-### Morphic-Packager
+### UI-Packager
-Description: Save combined Morph into a package which requires its dependent code.
+Save combined Morph into a package which requires its dependent code.

 ### UI-Edit-Lens
 - MorphEditLens